What You Should Know About the Helm 3 Release

 cpu: "250m"

-Then final live configuration ll be
+The final live configuration will be

 kind: Deployment